cwcyenk/5m-data-2.1-coaching-mini-project/Readme.md

 Your goal is the following:

 1. Collect data by performing web-scraping + data wrangling.
-Once you determine the source, make sure you are able to scape the website successfully
+Once you determined the source, make sure you are able to scape the website successfully
 2. Formulate a data-science / business problem based on the data you have obtained, present your learnings and interesting takeway using appriopriate visualizations